 Again, on pages 3, 6 and 11, they quote Arthur Weigall’s The Paganism in Our Christianity (1928, 197) which is a Unitarian cultist book:

-Such a feat shows that the Watchtower Society disobeys its own commands in Qualified to be Ministers (1967, 199):
+Such a feat shows that the Watchtower Society grossly disobeys its own directives in Qualified to be Ministers (1967, p.
+199):

 “Be very careful to be accurate in all statements you make.
 Use evidence honestly.
 In quotations do not twist the meanings of a writer or speaker or use only partial quotations to give a different thought than the person intended … And use reliable, capable authority.”